Borjarguez/borjarguez/README.md

 I'm Borja Rodríguez, a software engineer in process!

-- 🔭 I’m currently working on Neothinz as a full-stack developer
+- 🔭 I’m currently working on Neozink as a full-stack developer
 - 📫 How to reach me: by this email, borjarodrilore@gmail.com